On this page

 European hygiene legislation dictates that food businesses, and their suppliers, must be registered or accredited.
 If you produce or process food(stuffs) or animal feed, you store these items or transport them to and sell them in the Netherlands, you must register all of your branches in NVWA's register.
 NVWA is the Netherlands Food and Consumer Product Safety Authority.

-If any additional risks are involved in your company, in terms of food safety, product safety, animal health or animal welfare, you must apply for accreditation from NVWA.
+If any additional risks are involved in your company, in terms of food safety, product safety, animal health or animal welfare, you must apply for accreditation from NVWA (in Dutch).
 You need this if your company works with:

 - raw foodstuffs of animal origin (meat, fish, dairy, eggs)